Your todo list:

 While not really a technical climb, this route is included here for reference.
 Other climbs in the area share the approach.
 Anyone serious about climbing in the vicinity of the Organ Needle should familiarize themselves with this "trail" as it is currently the best means of egress from the mountain.

 The climb: Follow the approach of your choice (see below) to the "Yellow Rocks".
-Cross the gully to the south and follow cairns up the steep slope heading directly towards the grey ryholite formation known as "the Grey Eminence". the trail meanders along the base of the "Eminence" eventually gaining a grassy saddle at its top, commonly referred to as "Juniper Saddle", owing to the once proud (now dead) Junipers that stand here.
+Cross the gully to the south and follow cairns up the steep slope heading directly towards the grey rhyolite formation known as "the Grey Eminence". the trail meanders along the base of the "Eminence" eventually gaining a grassy saddle at its top, commonly referred to as "Juniper Saddle", owing to the once proud (now dead) Juniper the cut-down remnants of while still lay around.

 From Juniper Saddle, hike directly up the slope until a smooth granite wall blocks passage.
 This wall is surmounted by scrambling up its right side.
 Traverse back over to the left.
 Continue up faint trails heading towards a large pine at the base of the Organ Needle.
 At this point you can enter "Dark Canyon", a narrow canyon formed between the Southwest flank of the Needle and a narrow cliff known as "The Retaining Wall".

 At the top of Dark Canyon, a small saddle is passed and you drop down on the east side of the mountain to find the right gully which will take you to the top.
-Keep an eye out for a concrete marker which gives directions.
 Approximately 100ft from the saddle is a corner system which can be scrambled up.
 Near the top of this is a 15 ft section of exposed rock which must be surmounted to reach the summit.
 A narrow dike provides good hand and foot-holds, and it is no harder than 3rd class, but it involves some good exposure.
 A slip during this 15 ft climb would probably result in a fall which would land you all the way at the bottom of the corner-system.

 Enjoy the summit!